-If we need to change the dates or times of access due to reasons beyond our control, we will contact all affected parties at least 48 hours before the originally planned date, advising of the reason/s for the change.
-Should this proposed time not work for the affected parties, our team will work with the affected parties and endeavour to find a time which suits all.
+If we need to change the dates or times of access, we will notify all parties either:

+- In accordance with the agreed access agreement, which we propose would be a minimum of 48 hours prior to the planned date. - Or under section 93, at least 48 hours prior to the planned date, advising of the change and reasons.

+Should this proposed time not work for the affected parties, our team will work with the affected parties and endeavour to find atime which suits all.
 We will advise affected parties of the amended dates and times for access.